 Apple MacBook Pro 2021: 14-inch & 16-inch Mini LED displays, M1X chip, and everything else we expect

-The Apple MacBook Pro is already a worthy contender in the list of the best laptops and it is about to get even better with the upcoming Apple Silicon upgrade.
-The anticipated 14-inch MacBook Pro has been in the news since last year and is finally expected to arrive later in 2021 alongside a new 16-inch model.
-The MacBook Pro 2021 is suggested to feature a new design and colors similar to the 21-inch iMac 2021, mini LED displays, a much more powerful ARM-based M1X chipset with up to 64GB of RAM, faster charging, and the return of an HDMI port, an SD card reader, and a MagSafe connector for the charger.
+The Apple MacBook Pro is already a worthy contender in the list of best laptops and it’s about to get even better with the upcoming Apple Silicon upgrade.
+The M1 chip is nothing short of amazing in terms of both performance and battery efficiency despite being the first iteration.
+The anticipated 14 inch MacBook Pro has been in the news since last year and is finally expected to arrive later in 2021 alongside a new 16 inch model.
+The MacBook Pro 2021 is suggested to feature a new design and colors similar to the 21 inch iMac 2021, mini LED displays, a much more powerful ARM-based M1X chipset with up to 64GB of RAM, faster charging, and the return of an HDMI port, SD card reader, and a MagSafe connector for the charger.

 MacBook Pro 2021: Leaks and others expected changes